 Use Auto Setup to select one of four power management settings for local devices.
-These include Longest Battery Life, Highest Performance, Custom Setup, and Power Management Off.
+These include Longest Battery Life, High Performance, Custom, and Power Management Off.
 The power management levels are also available during AC operation.
 The NEC Versa computer ships with Longest Battery Life as the default power management setting.
 See Section 2 for specific procedures on using Auto Setup to select the power management settings.

 When set to Longest Battery Life, CMOS will set local device timeout values, a local standby timeout value, and a suspend timeout value to ensure the longest battery life.
-The Highest Performance setting selects CMOS values that will provide minimal energy savings and a shorter battery life.
+The High Performance setting selects CMOS values that will provide minimal energy savings and a shorter battery life.
 The custom settings enable end-users to set the timeout values of their choice.
 The Power Management Off selection terminates all power management timers.
+Local device timers in the system control power consumption in the LCD and Hard Disk Drive.
+Table 1-6 shows NEC Versa Series Maximum Performance default power management timers.